Spencer Lofranco

-Spencer Rocco Lofranco (October 18, 1992 – November 18, 2025) was a Canadian actor.
+Spencer Rocco Lofranco (October 18, 1992 – November 18, 2025) was a Canadian actor, businessman, entrepreneur and painter.
 He made his film debut in the 2013 romantic comedy At Middleton as Conrad Hartman, and portrayed the lead role of James Burns in the 2014 crime drama Jamesy Boy.
 He then co-starred as Harry Brooks in the biographical war drama Unbroken (2014) and as Billy in the crime drama Dixieland (2015).
+He also had a supporting role as Mikey in King Cobra (2016) and portrayed John A. Gotti in Gotti (2018).

 Early life

-Lofranco was born in Toronto, Ontario on October 18, 1992, to lawyer Rocco (Rocky) C. Lofranco and Amy Lofranco, an opera singer.
+Spencer Rocco Lofranco was born in Toronto, on October 18, 1992.
+His parents were lawyer Rocco (Rocky) C. Lofranco and Amy Lofranco, an opera singer.
 His parents divorced when he was a child.
 He had one older brother, Santino, and was raised in Thornhill, Ontario.
 He attended Robert Land Academy military school from ninth grade through twelfth grade, after struggling with the traditional school system.
-Afterwards, Lofranco lived in Vancouver, BC.

 Career

 On June 19, 2012, Lofranco was cast as Conrad Hartman, a high school senior touring a college campus, in the independent romantic comedy At Middleton.
-He starred alongside Andy García and Vera Farmiga in the film, which premiered at the Seattle International Film Festival on May 17, 2013 and was released in a limited release and through on video on demand on January 31, 2014.
+He starred alongside Andy García and Vera Farmiga in the film, which premiered at the Seattle International Film Festival on May 17, 2013, and was released in a limited release and through on video on demand on January 31, 2014.

 He had his first starring role as troubled teenager James Burns, in Trevor White's biographical crime drama film Jamesy Boy.
-The film also starred Mary-Louise Parker, Ving Rhames and Taissa Farmiga, and was released on January 3, 2014, through video on demand before being released on January 17, 2014, in a limited release.
+The film also starred Mary-Louise Parker, Ving Rhames, and Taissa Farmiga, and was released on January 3, 2014, through video on demand before being released on January 17, 2014, in a limited release.

-In 2014, he co-starred in Angelina Jolie's war drama Unbroken as Harry Brooks, opposite Jack O'Connell, Finn Wittrock and Domhnall Gleeson.
-The film was released to theaters on December 25, 2014 by Universal Pictures.
-The same year, he starred as Mark in the short thriller film Home, written and directed by John Henry Hinkel.
-In 2015, he co-starred in the crime film Dixieland, alongside Riley Keough, Chris Zylka and Faith Hill.
+In 2014, he co-starred in the war drama Unbroken as Harry Brooks, opposite Jack O'Connell, Finn Wittrock, and Domhnall Gleeson.
+The same year, he starred in the short thriller film Home, written and directed by John Henry Hinkel.
+In 2015, he co-starred in the crime film Dixieland, alongside Riley Keough, Chris Zylka, and Faith Hill.
 The film premiered at the Tribeca Film Festival on April 19, 2015.
-The film was distributed on December 11, 2015 in a limited release and through video on demand by IFC Films.
+The film was distributed on December 11, 2015, in a limited release and through video on demand by IFC Films.

+In 2016, Lofranco appeared as Mikey in King Cobra, which boasted a star-studded cast that included Christian Slater, Molly Ringwald and James Franco.
+In 2018, he appeared in Gotti, where he portrayed John Travolta's onscreen son in a biographical movie about New York City-based mob boss John Gotti.
+According to USA Today, Lofranco's roles in King Cobra and Gotti were his "best known roles" and "signaled his Hollywood ascent."
+However, these two films would be Lofranco's final films as well.